 Explore the beautiful Ionian Sea on this week-long Corfu to Athens charter itinerary.
 Please note that this is a sample itinerary.
 We will work with you and your Captain to tailor a personalized itinerary based on your interests and the weather when you travel.

 Day 1 | Corfu to Paxos, Corfu to Athens charter itinerary

-Your crew will be delighted to welcome you to your new home for the next week on your Corfu to Athens charter itinerary.
+Your crew will welcome you to your new home for the next week on your Corfu to Athens charter itinerary.
 After boarding your yacht, the captain will conduct a brief safety meeting.
 Then, set sail on your holiday.

 Paxos covers an area of 19 square kilometers and is one of many picturesque islands set in the Ionian Sea.

 There are two islands, Paxos and Anti Paxos, with plenty of olive groves and vineyards.
 The eastern coast of the two islands is peaceful, in contrast to the dry, rocky coast on the western side.
 Gaios is Paxos’s capital, located at the Southwestern tip of the Peloponnese peninsula.